Sanctuary and Sustenance for Women Who Write

-Facebook Page: A private Facebook group exists exclusively for our community and currently includes the women who experienced this magical retreat in its first two years.
+Facebook Page: A private Facebook group exists exclusively for our community and currently includes the women who experienced this magical retreat in its first four years.
 This group provides a virtual space for sharing introductions, travel plans and information, etc. Following the retreat, the group continues as an online gathering place that ebbs and flows naturally where fellow writers exchange resources, project updates, and offer topics of interest for discussion to inspire our writers’ hearts and minds.
 Once you have registered and paid in full for the retreat, you will be added to the private Facebook group.

 What to bring in addition to whatever you need for your work:

 - Your writing–whatever you would like to work with during the retreat.

 - Your own collage materials, should you choose to collage.
 Please bring images, copies of photos, etc. Limited supplies of paper and glue sticks are provided.

 - Comfortable, casual clothing.
 Layers are advised to ensure your comfort for early November Iowa prairie weather.
 Usually the days are warm (50-60 degrees F) and nights cool for sleeping (Lower 40’s to upper 30’s F.) Pamela is a bit of a weather nerd and will update all participants closer to the retreat as to what weather will be likely for the week.